liuyun313/Deep_binning/README.md

 Different combinations of -n, -e and -l should to tried to train the Deep_binning.
 The standard of a well-trained model is simple, when the reconstruction error convergence is observed, the outputfile of Deep_binning is ready for use of subsequent binning process.

 # Output:
-inputfile_encoder.csv file with the representations of each contig.
+'inputfile'_encoder.csv file with the representations of each contig.

 # Support
 If you are having trouble running Deep_binning or interpretting any results, please don't hesitate to contact us: liuyun313@jlu.edu.cn.